-Europe E-Invoicing Deadlines 2026: Germany, France, Belgium and ViDA
+Europe e-invoicing deadlines in 2026: Germany, France, Belgium and ViDA

 Official references

-If your finance team still relies on PDFs, email attachments, and an ERP that was never built for EN 16931, 2026 is the year e-invoicing becomes operational instead of theoretical.
-The immediate pressure points are clear: Belgium is already live, France starts its phased rollout on September 1, 2026, and Germany's domestic B2B transition is moving toward mandatory issuance in 2027 and 2028.
+If your finance team still relies on PDFs, email attachments and an ERP that was not built for EN 16931, 2026 is the year e-invoicing becomes an operational requirement.
+The immediate pressure points are clear: Belgium is already in its mandatory phase, France begins its phased rollout on September 1, 2026, and Germany's domestic B2B transition leads to mandatory issuance in 2027 and 2028.

-At the same time, the EU's VAT in the Digital Age (ViDA) package has turned the long-term direction of travel into law.
-For companies that cannot justify replacing their ERP, the practical question is no longer whether to prepare, but how to get compliant with minimal disruption.
+The EU's VAT in the Digital Age (ViDA) package also sets the longer-term legal framework.
+For companies that cannot justify replacing their ERP, the practical question is no longer whether to prepare, but how to become compliant with minimal disruption.

 - Belgium: Domestic B2B structured e-invoicing became mandatory on January 1, 2026.

-- France: All businesses must be able to receive e-invoices from September 1, 2026; large and intermediate companies must also issue from that date.
+- France: All businesses must be able to receive e-invoices from suppliers that are required to issue them from September 1, 2026; large and intermediate companies must also issue from that date.

 - Germany: Businesses have had to receive domestic B2B e-invoices since January 1, 2025; issuance deadlines tighten on January 1, 2027 and January 1, 2028.